QubitPi/leadership-blogs/src/content/posts/influence/index.md

 Social psychologists examine how the presence of others impacts how a person behaves and reacts and believe that _a person's behavior is influenced by who else is present in a given situation and the composition of social groups_

+:::important[Base Assumption of Social Psychology]

+A person's behavior is influenced by who else is present in a given situation and the composition of social groups

 :::

 Reading Notes of "INFLUENCE The Psychology of Persuasion"